 People can become Friends of the Hall.
 Membership involves an annual subscription of £10.
 It entitles you to a vote at the AGM and also other benefits.
 Cromarty Hall needs over £7000 per year to keep it open.

 The Cromarty Hall has:

-- a main hall which has a stage, cinema screen and digital projection equipment (there is also a bar area for special events)
+- a main hall which has a stage, cinema screen, new laser projection equipment and a five channel stereo system (there is also a bar area for special events)

 - a conference/meeting/yoga room

 updated: January 18, 2022